The-Plottwist/Arch-setup/Breaking-into-pieces.md

 ## Colours

 In bash, colours are defined as escape sequences.
-Supported colours listed below. (commented ones are didn't used in the script.)
+Supported colours are listed below. (commented ones are didn't used in the script.)

 ```bash
 #declare BLACK='\033[0;30m'